Strawberry Banana Smoothie Bowls

 Ingredients

 • Frozen Strawberries – frozen strawberries are best for this recipe.
-I almost always have a bag on hand and they are such a great budget friendly item compared to fresh strawberries.

 • Bananas (fresh or frozen) – I recommend freezing your bananas, it’s what helps create the best texture for this banana smoothie bowl.
 Check out these tips on how to freeze bananas for smoothies.
 If using fresh banana, add about 1/4 cup of ice to the smoothie.